 The UN Secretary-General's plea for "a grassroots movement that cannot be ignored"

-The Secretary-General of the United Nations, António Guterres, has warned that climate change is an emergency situation, and spoken of the "need to create a grassroots movement that cannot be ignored."
+The Secretary-General of the United Nations, António Guterres, warned in 2022 that climate change is an emergency situation, and spoke of the "need to create a grassroots movement that cannot be ignored."

-This article considers how such a grassroots movement should function in order to be effective.
+This article summarises how such a grassroots movement should function in order to be effective.

-This article considers how such a grassroots movement should function in order to be effective.
+This article summarises how such a grassroots movement should function in order to be effective.

-At the launch of the latest IPCC report in April 2022, United Nations Secretary-General António Guterres said (see document 136)
+At the launch of the latest IPCC report in April 2022, the Secretary-General of the United Nations (UN) António Guterres said (see document 136)

 - "This is a climate emergency."